Colette Sadler: 'With art, we're just reflecting back what we're seeing, we're like mirrors, and maybe it's creating alarm bells'

 Present Futures is at CCA and GoMA, Glasgow, Fri 7–Sun 9 Jun.
 Find the full programme at cca-glasgow.com/programme/present-futures

-Colette Sadler curates the third edition of this multi-disciplinary art event, where Scottish and International artists present their work on speculative futures through human/non-human relationships.
+Colette Sadler curates the fourth edition of this multi-disciplinary art event, wherein Scottish and international artists present their work on speculative futures through human/non-human relationships.